Strawberry Chocolate Chip Sherbet- A Dairy-Free Vegan Recipe

-Now is the time for a sherbet recipe- because June is lush and abundant in strawberries.
-And how do I love these ruby gems?
+Now is the perfect time for a sherbet recipe.
+Why?
+Because June is lush and abundant in strawberries.
+And how do I love these sweet ruby gems?
 Any way I can get 'em.
-Popped sweet and simple into my mouth straight from the colander.
+Popped into my mouth straight from the colander.
 Rolled in brown sugar and nibbled.
-Baked into scones (have you tried my Strawberry Chocolate Chip Scones recipe?).
-Macerated in Patron Citronge.
-And this week- transformed into a bliss inducing frozen confection.
-Sherbet!
+Baked into scones (have you tried my Strawberry Chocolate Chip Scones recipe?) and Strawberry Chocolate Chip Muffins.
+Nestled into Strawberry Rhubarb Crisp.

 Vegan Strawberry Chocolate Chip Sherbet Recipe

-But for my fellow dairy allergic Sisters (and Bro's- I didn't forget you!), not to mention my fellow GF/CF pals from Planet Aspergia, and the dedicated GFCF Moms who hunt for tasty dairy-free ice cream alternatives for their beautiful Aspie and Autie Angels, it can be tough finding frozen treats that are safe and delicious.
+But for my fellow dairy allergic Sisters (and Bro's- I didn't forget you!), not to mention my fellow GF/CF pals from Planet Aspergia, and the dedicated GFCF Moms who hunt for tasty dairy-free ice cream alternatives for their beautiful Aspie and Autie Angels, it can be tough finding sherbet that are safe and delicious.

 And if, Dear Reader, you happen to be a gluten-free vegan (by necessity or personal preference) and you happen to have additional food allergies, you'll be interested to note that this yummy strawberry goodness is also soy-free, egg-free, corn-free and nut-free.